DeviPriyaRajeswariKotagiri/Testing/README.md

 - **a.
 Local**

+1. GITHub
+2. CI/CD Platform
+3.Code Quantity Scanning (SonarQube)
-1. Docker Container: Install Docker Container to create isolated environments through which you can build, maintain, ship and deploy your application.[More 			Information](https://docs.docker.com/docker-for-windows/)
+4. Docker Container: Install Docker Container to create isolated environments through which you can build, maintain, ship and deploy your application.[More 			Information](https://docs.docker.com/docker-for-windows/)

-2. Kubernetes: Install Kubernetes for automating deployment, scaling, and management of containerized applications.[More Information](https://kubernetes.io/docs/setup/)
+5. Kubernetes: Install Kubernetes for automating deployment, scaling, and management of containerized applications.[More Information](https://kubernetes.io/docs/setup/)

-3. Databases: Install required database for the component design (SQL DB/No-SQL)
+6. Databases: Install required database for the component design (SQL DB/No-SQL)